EvanFarris/TeggleBot/README.md

 ## Purpose
 Create a Discord Bot that notifies text channels when a Twitch.tv streamer goes live.
 ## Perks over competitors
--Setup is completely in Discord, no web interface.
+- Setup is completely in Discord, no web interface.
--Every field can be changed (Change which channel gets notified, message that gets sent with the embed, image that is sent in the embed)
+- Every field can be changed (Change which channel gets notified, message that gets sent with the embed, image that is sent in the embed)
--Stream Status is shown and updated when streamer goes online or offline -Link to the VOD is added, if VODs are enabled.
+- Stream Status is shown and updated when streamer goes online or offline
+- Link to the VOD is added, if VODs are enabled.
--Free, built only for notifying streams.
+- Free, built only for notifying streams.
 ## Try out the bot
 If you don't want to host your own bot, or want to try mine out, invite my bot below, read command information.
 ### Invitation link